Student Organizations 101

 As new and returning students arrive on-campus at the beginning of each semester, we encourage all student organizations to recruit new members.
 While more new students typically begin at UHCL in August, many begin in January as well.

-Student Involvement and Leadership typically provides a free tri-fold poster board to all organizations wishing to decorate one for their table.
+Student Involvement and Leadership provides a tri-fold poster board and tablecloth to any organization that wishes to decorate and personalize their table.

 Member Interest Meetings